SPM-the-Musical/SPM-the-Musical.github.io/README.md

 Super Paper Mario the Musical is a YouTube series created by Game Rec Room, a talented group of artists, lyricists, and singers.
 It is a full lyrical adaptation of [:Super Paper Mario](https://en.m.wikipedia.org/wiki/Super_Paper_Mario), with 24 songs currently released and 26 more planned!

 # Can I help?
 The answer depends on what exactly you want to help with.
-To find out, you should DM @Coolskeleton95. on Discord, or join the [Game Rec Room Discord server](https://discord.com/invite/G3sxEaBPJR) and ask him there!
+To find out, you should DM the director, [@Coolskeleton95.](https://discord.com/users/311616990206754816), on Discord, or join the [Game Rec Room Discord server](https://discord.com/invite/G3sxEaBPJR) and ask him there!

 # Can I put songs from the musical into the game?
 Yes, you can!
 Just go to my personal website and follow [this tutorial](https://thecomputercrasher.github.io/spm-custom-songs).